kaushikbalasundar/Stoch_gaitAdaptation-/README.md

 - What is covered: hardware design, control architechture, merits & demerits of the quadruped platform on which Stoch is built upon, trotting, bounding, turning, and gait various gait transitions.

+##### Introduction

+- Software consists of a real-time trajectory, which are passed as commands.

+- CPG based trajectory generator also enables the realization of gaits like bound, walk, gallop and turning in hardware with no additional training and provides smooth transition from one gait to another.

-##### Since the emphasis of my study is on controls, it will be dealt with in more detail.
+Since the emphasis of my study is on controls, it will be dealt with in more detail.

 #### Electronic System Architecture: